digitalpalidictionary/digitalpalidictionary.github.io/src/dpdict_api_dt.md

-## Setup API in DictTango
+## Set up API in DictTango

-Here's how to setup DPD as a live searchable website in DictTango.
+Here's how to set up DPD as a live searchable website in DictTango.

 This has the advantage of being quite quick and easy to set up and always being up-to-date with the latest DPD database, and the disadvantage of being a second slower.